 Dana Lau Corona (Waxman Lab)

-Dana is a third year PhD student in Dr. David Waxman’s lab.
+Dana is a fifth-year PhD student in Dr. David Waxman’s lab.
 Her research project focuses on the hormonal regulation of sex-differential gene expression in the liver.
 These sex-biased gene profiles have been linked to clinically relevant sex differences in drug metabolism and cardiovascular disease risk.
 She uses mouse models and next-generation sequencing (RNA-seq, ChIP-seq and DNAse-seq) to elucidate the transcriptional and epigenetic networks that dictate sex-differential gene expression in the liver.

 Keri Dame (Ikonomou Lab)